- F. Lynn Godfriaux

 I led my sister to the music room located across the hall.
-William had closed the doors to this room, so we were alone
+William had closed the doors to this room, so we were alone when

-turned towards Angela.
+Angela.
 Her large, expressive brown eyes looked empty and lost.

 “Let’s have it.
 Who is that guy, and where’d you meet him?”
-Okay, maybe not the best way to ask about a new
+Okay, maybe not the best way to ask about a new boyfriend,

-boyfriend, but we had just watched our parents being buried.
+but we had just watched our parents being buried.
 I wanted her close, not distracted by someone else.

 Angela avoided eye contact.
 “He’s a friend.”
 She seemed really out of it.